bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 ---

 #### 3.3.2.5.
 Features
-This type of response represents the features or capabilities of a server.
+This type of response represents the features or capabilities of a daemon.

 _Format:_
 ```javascript